-Gentoo penguins - Pygoscelis papua
+Gentoo Penguins - Pygoscelis papua

 The most northerly of the Antarctic penguins, Gentoos are one of the most laid back, while they do have their noisy moments, particularly at nest building time, they are no where near as aggressive and raucous as Adélies and chinstraps for instance.
-By comparison a gentoo colony is a calm and far more sedate place.
+By comparison a Gentoo colony is a calm and far more sedate place.

-Gentoo Penguin Basics
+Gentoo Penguin facts - Basics

 Average Weight: 5.5kg - 12lb

 Breeding Season: December - March

 Estimated world population: - 387,000 breeding pairs, status not clear, may be decreasing or possibly increasing in the south of the range, there can be quite large year-to-year fluctuations in the population size.
 Colonies tend to be much smaller than other similar penguins, the largest has around 6,000 breeding pairs.

 Feeding & diet: Opportunistic, krill, fish, squid, other crustaceans as available, tend to prefer feeding inshore near to the breeding colony.

 Distribution: Circumpolar, the most northerly of the 4 Antarctic species.
 80% are found in three locations, the Falkland Islands, South Georgia and the South Shetland Islands and the Antarctic Peninsula.
 The last 25 years have seen significant changes in population sizes in particular locations either growth or decline, overall the population is becoming somewhat more southerly.

 Predators: Leopard seals and killer whales- main predators of adult birds.
 Skuas - prey on eggs and chicks.